 diagnosed, on a routine, properly acquired, comprehensive, technically

-well-processed bone marrow specimen.
+well-processed bone marrow specimen along with peripheral blood data and smear.
 Special studies are also easily

 feasible, especially when preplanned, on such a sample.
 Otherwise,

 a special-purposes specimen is needed.
 In the USA, such well-done specimens

 are only 48 hours removed from world-class expert consultation,

 should such become desired.

 The morphologic state of hematopoiesis is most consistently and

 reliably interpreted when smears of (1) peripheral blood and (2) bone marrow

 (cytologic manifestations) are compared with (3) sections of marrow

 (histologic manifestations [a] within intact trphine cores or [b] within particle aggregates HERE) and interpreted by a physician trained